-When a cough lasts longer than eight weeks, this is typically known as chronic cough.
-Chronic coughing is often a symptom or side effect of other issues such as allergies, asthma, acid reflux or sinus problems.
-This ongoing cough can be consistent for months, or even years, if untreated.
-Treatment options will depend on the underlying cause of the cough, so it is important to see an expert who can accurately determine the source of your chronic cough symptoms.
+When a cough lasts longer than eight weeks, this is typically known as a chronic cough.
+Chronic coughing is often a symptom or side effect of other issues such as allergies, asthma, acid reflux, or sinus problems.
+Untreated, this persistent cough can last for months or even years.
+Treatment options will depend on the underlying cause of the cough, so it’s important to see an expert who can accurately determine the source of your chronic cough symptoms.

 What Causes Chronic Coughing?

-Beyond smoking, which is a very common cause of chronic coughing, there are three primary reasons for a chronic cough – postnasal drainage, acid reflux, and asthma.
+Beyond smoking, which is a very common cause of chronic bronchitis, there are three primary reasons for a chronic cough – postnasal drainage, acid reflux, and asthma.

-Post-nasal drainage occurs when mucous created in the nose and sinuses drains backwards into the throat, with some of it dripping onto the vocal cords.
+Post-nasal drainage occurs when mucous created in the nose and sinuses drains back into the throat and drips onto the vocal cords.
 One of the vocal cords’ functions is to keep liquid out of the lungs, so they respond appropriately to this drainage by trying to cough it away.
 As long as phlegm from the nose and sinuses continues to drain backwards to the vocal cords, the coughing will continue.
-The postnasal draining that causes chronic cough is usually caused by allergy or sinus issues.
-A good exam of the nose, throat, and vocal cords can usually confirm the diagnosis of post-nasal drainage as the cause of the cough.
+The postnasal draining that induces chronic cough is usually caused by an allergy or infection.
+A thorough examination of the nose, throat, and vocal cords can usually confirm the diagnosis of post-nasal drainage as the cause of the cough.

 A chronic cough caused by reflux happens when acid from the stomach travels up high enough that it spills onto the back ends of the vocal cords.
 The acid irritates the vocal cords, which respond by coughing.
-This is often accompanied by heartburn, an acidic or sour taste in the back of your throat, or some indigestion.
+This is often accompanied by heartburn, an acidic or sour taste in the back of your throat, or indigestion.

-Mild asthma can cause a consistent cough, but it is almost always associated with the usual symptoms of asthma including some difficulty breathing or wheezing.
+Mild asthma can cause a consistent cough, but it is almost always associated with the usual symptoms of asthma, including difficulty breathing or wheezing.
 A trial of a “rescue” inhaler prescribed for mild asthma, as well as a handful of lung function tests, often help in the diagnosis.

 – What Our Patients Say –